ydirson/gl-streaming/USAGE.md

 - This is experimental, disable may make:
  + `es2tri` or some programs show blank screen.
  + `glxheads` show a rotating triange around surface instead of middle.
+ + `glxgears` jump to invalid address and segmentation fault.

 # Environment variable on launch
 ## Server